 Dress to Impress

-Unless you’ve been given specific instructions on attire, you should always plan to dress business casual when going on job interviews.
+Unless you’ve been given specific instructions2 on attire, you should usually plan to dress business casual when going on job interviews.
 This typically includes slacks or khakis, dress shirts or blouses, knee-length dresses or skirts, and dress shoes.
 Dressing in business casual will show you took care in your appearance for the interview and will give you a more professional look.
 Even if you show up a bit overdressed, that’s usually a better risk than showing up underdressed.

-There are several things you can do to ensure you’re fully prepared for an interview.
-First, be sure you bring a copy of your resume with you.
+There are several things you can do to ensure you’re fully prepared for an interview.3 First, be sure you bring a copy of your resume with you.
 This way if the interviewer asks you questions about things on your resume you will have a reference point and won’t have to work off memory.
 If you need help with your resume, check out our blog post Creating a Resume for some tips on making your resume great.

 Secondly, you should research the company you’re interviewing with ahead of time.
 By doing so you’ll be knowledgeable about the company’s mission, values, and culture and can use that to your advantage when answering questions.
 Your interviewer is almost sure to be impressed if you’re able to align your answers with the company.
 This will also show you’ve taken the time to ensure you and the company will be a good fit.